lulav/LRS_Documentation/blog/2023-09-12-poliastro/index.md

 :::note
 Don't forget to save the file!
 :::
 4. Launch files.
-This project contains three launch files:
+There are three launch files in this project:

     |Launch File	|Package	|Description
     |--|--|--